clux/probes/content/2022-04-12-baldurs-roll.md

 scrot -a "${STR_TOP_LEFT_X},${STR_TOP_LEFT_Y},49,17" -
 ```

-the output of this can be piped to a `.png` and passed to `compare` (part of `imagemagick` package), to compare values based on thresholds.
+the output of this can be piped to a `.webp`webpd passed to `compare` (part of `imagemagick` package), to compare values based on thresholds.
 However, this idea is actually overkill..

 The menu background is **static** and the resulting screenshots are actually **completely deterministic per value**, so we can instead just compare them by their hashes in one big `switch` (i.e. after piping to `md5`) and use that as our [roll table](https://github.com/Thhethssmuz/bg2ee-stat-roll/blob/5a023de83c468224aa999b5b3c60f224aae76b97/roll.sh#L130-L159), Excerpt: